 No. Articles should have the length and the density of presentation that is optimal for their contents, and overly dense articles are no more desirable than overly verbose ones.

 Authors should be aware, however, that the reviewing process for a long article may take considerable time, since it is more difficult to obtain reviewers for such articles, and once obtained, the reviewers will need significantly more time.
 For this reason it is advisable to keep articles at between twenty and thirty standard (A4 or Letter size) pages of regular text (11 pt font, single column).
-AIJ also welcomes "Research Notes", which should not exceed 4500 words (typically a paper with 5 to 14 pages), and which we aim to review faster than regular articles.
-For more information on Research Notes, see the guide for authors on the Elsevier Web page.
+AIJ also welcomes “Research Notes”, which should not exceed 4500 words (typically a paper with 5 to 14 pages), and which we aim to review faster than regular articles.
+For more information on Research Notes, see the Call for Papers.

 Can articles by submitted in other languages than English?

-No. Gramatically correct English is required and papers that do not satisfy this requirement may be bench rejected.
-Please notice also that neither AIJD nor the publisher is able to provide language correction service.
+No. Grammatically correct English is required and papers that do not satisfy this requirement may be bench rejected.
+Please notice also that AIJD is not able to provide language correction services.
 Authors that require assistance in order to produce a correct English manuscript should obtain such assistance through their home institution or from editing services such as Elsevier’s Language Editing Services.

 Where shall I send my contribution?

-Articles for submission to the Artificial Intelligence Journal must be submitted via Elsevier's Editorial System (EES).
+Articles for submission to the Artificial Intelligence Journal must be submitted via Editorial Manager.